 Arcturus, one of the brightest stars in the sky, is visible at the bottom of the constellation Bootes, just to the left of Snowpatch Spire.
 This aging star is only slightly more massive than our Sun, but has used up most of the hydrogen in its core and has expanded to about 25 times the Sun’s size.
 Arcturus emits about 170 times as much light as our Sun does today, and is a look at what our Sun will become in a few billion years.

 The Messier catalog of deep sky objects was compiled by French astronomer Charles Messier in 1771, and was intended as a list of objects in the night sky that might be confused with comets.
 As telescopes and imaging technology improved, that catalog has become a list of some of the brightest and most awe-inspiring objects in the cosmos.
-In above image, of this relatively empty part of the sky, we managed to capture 14 of them, with three globular clusters: M12, M13, M92, ten galaxies: M51, M63, M81, M82, M94, M101, M102, M106, M108, M109 and one planetary nebula, M97.
+In the above image of this relatively empty part of the sky are captured 14 Messier objects, with three globular clusters: M12, M13, M92, ten galaxies: M51, M63, M81, M82, M94, M101, M102, M106, M108, M109 and one planetary nebula, M97.

 Not too bad for a 50mm lens!